ImranJaved1073/QuranApp/README.md

 ### Bookmark Section:
 - **Bookmarks**: Displays all saved bookmarks.
 Users can navigate back to the saved verses.

+### Offline Access:
+- **Offline Reading**: Users can access the complete Quran and their bookmarks even when offline, ensuring a seamless reading experience without an internet connection.

 ## API Integration
 This app interacts with custom **web APIs** developed using **.NET C#** and published on **Azure** for:
 - Fetching Hijri dates.